lukej212/site/content/blog/style-sins/index.md

 If you're wearing the jersey because that athlete is your hero, you need to find better heros.

 #### Thongs (flip flops)

+Unless you're going to the beach or about to walk into the pool or hot tub, flip flops, thongs, slides, Birkenstocks - anything you put on your feet that doesn't cover your toes should not be worn in public.
+I'm not saying this becuase I have some aversion to feet.
+Feet aren't inherently ugly, but feet are generally gross and unflattering.
+If you can spare the public from seeing your feet, you should.
+On top of that, when you expose your toes you're asking for more dirt and grime to fester with your already unclean feet.
+Why was it such a humble act for Jesus to wash the disciples' feet?
+It's because feet are so disgusting.
+Showing off your feet is tantamount to not flushing after a healthy bowel movement and letting your roommate flush it for you.
+Please don't do it.
+Instead, cover them with a nice pair of sneakers or a pair of oxfords.
+Just never let anyone see your feet.g